OceanOptics/Inlinino/README.md

     unzip master.zip
     cd Inlinino-master

-To install Inlinino (tested with python 3.8 only, should work with neweer python versions):
+To install Inlinino (tested with python 3.8 only, should work with newer python versions):

     pip install -r requirements.txt

-Installing in a conda virtual environment.

-    conda create --name inlinino python=3.8
-    source activate inlinino
-    pip install -e .

-Inlinino can then be started from the folder containing inlinino, or anywhere if install in conda environment.
+Inlinino can then be started from the folder containing inlinino's source code with.

     python -m inlinino